PSEO Student Eligibility Requirements

 Text books are available to PSEO students from the Anoka Tech Bookstore at least one week prior to the start of classes.
 These books must be returned to the Bookstore at the end of the semester.

-Anoka Technical College is committed to the success of PSEO students and there are number of services to support students in achieving academic success.
+Anoka Technical College is committed to the success of PSEO students and there are a number of services to support students in achieving academic success.
 Students are expected to:

 Attend class regularly.